ChrisHuffman/coinkraal/README.md

 TODO
 ---
-- Disable forms on save and loader..
-- Chart tooltip styling
-- Fix portfolio page and pie chart
+- Requery for coin summary chart is hours if low data

 - Notification on Portfolio chart to say 'TAU data only available from x date'
-- Requery for coin summary chart is hours if low data
+- Filter on coin in transaction table
 - Volume on summary chart
 - why do we need to root api?
 - why do we keep getting a 401?